jsummers/deark/technical.md

 container.
 You can reprocess this container file with Deark, and it may decode the data (use -d), or extract the raw data to a file.

+## AppleDouble format ##

+In most cases, Deark writes Macintosh resource forks to AppleDouble format.
+It considers this to be its preferred format for resource forks.
+You have to use an option, if you want it to write the fork in raw form.

+It give AppleDouble output files an ".adf" file extension.
+Although this is one of the conventions suggested in the AppleDouble specification, it is not commonly used.
+The other naming conventions don't play well with Deark's naming conventions.

+Another problem is that, because Deark gives each output file a unique prefix like "output.NNN", the AppleDouble file and its associated data fork will not have the same base filename, further reducing the chance that other systems will treat them as a unit.
+There's no good fix for this, though you may be able to avoid it by using the -zip option.

 ## I've never heard of that format! ##

 For the identities of the formats supported by Deark, see